-If you’re looking for a divorce recovery group where you can listen to a lot of people’s advice and challenges, this is for you.
+If you’re looking for divorce recovery groups or father support groups where you can listen to a lot of people’s advice and challenges, this is for you.
 According to their website, there are over 11,000 members and almost 100,000 posts on the topic of divorce alone.
 A lot of it is legal advice, child support and emotional support topics.

-This online support group gives relationship advice and direction in future relationships.
+This online support groups gives relationship advice and direction in future relationships.
 There are numerous topics to click on and read through advice from other people going through something similar that you are.

 7. Support Groups